 “Joey, man, you’re a sight for twisted eyes.
 We knew you’d come through,” says the taller guy.

 “Hey man, it’s the first of the month.
 I know you got your checks.
-Where Uncle Sam pays, the dope man will play.
+Where Uncle Sam pays, the dope man stays.
 I got you some of New York City’s finest Persian Brown.
 I’ll take the cash now, please.”

 “And you’ll take it all, you draft-dodging faggot.
 But right now you’re holding; we’re flush and need a fix.
 Let’s see what you brought.”

 Joey goes with them into the shed, while I scope out the ‘hooch.’
 It’s an open shed used to store hay when the land was farmed.
 It looks 50 years old.
 There is a cooking fire in front and an old commode set up out back as a latrine.
 These guys aren’t guerrilla warfare experts.
 They are just camping out.
 From the trash that has accumulated, they have been here awhile.
 About twenty minutes later, the three of them come stumbling out of the shed.
 Glancing strangely at me, they ask Joey who I am.
 They had not noticed me when we came up on their camp.
 Joey introduces me as in the military, which they seem to buy.

 “Did you go to ‘Nam, man,” John asks.